 How do employers categorize workers correctly?

-When determining how to categorize new hires or existing employees, it’s critical to review the job duties for the position and the proposed or current salary to assure every requirement is met.
+Employers, when determining how to categorize new hires or existing employees, it’s critical to review the job duties for the position and the proposed or current salary to ensure every requirement is met.

 If even a single point doesn’t meet the requirements to be exempt from overtime, or it’s questionable, the employee should be classified as nonexempt, and therefore eligible for overtime pay.